Code4GovTech/dmp-documentation/docs/2023/index.md

 slug: /2023
 ---

-C4GT has been conceptualized as a summer coding program to create a community that can build and contribute to global digital public goods.
+C4GT Mentoring Program has been conceptualized as a summer coding program to create a close-knit community that can build and contribute to global digital public goods.

 - An opportunity for college students and working professionals in India to experience the GovTech space
 - Organized annually over 2 months (July-August)